 - The Graduate Program Chair will determine the need for a CPT internship in such cases in consultation with the Graduate Academic Advisor.
 Note that approval of an iPOS with the CEN 584 course confirms that the internship is an integral part of the degree requirements as planned by the student.
-Hence, students who are not able to fulfill the internship credit requirements in their iPOS are required to replace the course credit requirements through the following options: taking a 3-credit hour graduate course, - signing up for CEN 580 Practicum and being involved in various applied projects at the department with faculty, - taking the 1-credit hour CEN 594 seminar course
+Hence, students who are not able to fulfill the internship credit requirements in their iPOS are required to replace the course credit requirements through the following options: taking a 3-credit hour graduate course, - • - taking 1 credit hour of CEN 590 Reading and Conference (thesis only) - taking the 1-credit hour CEN 594 seminar course